ChaoYuLeo/electron-dva-boilerplate/README.md

 ## Install

 * **Note: requires a node version >= 7 and an npm version >= 4.**
-* **If you have installation or compilation issues with this project, please see [our debugging guide](https://github.com/chentsulin/electron-react-boilerplate/issues/400)**

 First, clone the repo via git: